botpress/botpress/docs/guide/docs/advanced/hosting.md

 ## Offline NLU Servers

-Botpress communicates with the NLU module's two services to work properly, namely Duckling and a Language Server.
+Botpress needs to communicate with the NLU module's two services in order to work properly, namely Duckling and a Language Server.
 If your Botpress installation has **no internet** access, you'll have to host these services yourself.
 Let us look at how you can achieve this.

 > Self-hosting these servers is optional.
 Your Botpress installation will use our hosted services by default.
 However, these need an internet connection and, in the absence of one, should be self-hosted.